Shari Youngblood

 -

-In addition to her academic role, Dr. Youngblood serves as the Lead Clinical Nutritionist at Balance Point Wellness, where she provides therapeutic nutrition care for individuals with mental health and complex chronic illness.
-Her interdisciplinary background spans integrative and functional nutrition, culinary medicine, and the social dimensions of food and health.
-Having lived for more than two decades in Mediterranean France, she brings a deep appreciation for Mediterranean food culture and the role of shared meals in wellness and recovery.
+In addition to her academic role, Dr. Youngblood maintains an active clinical practice, providing integrative and functional nutrition care through outpatient and telehealth settings.
+Her interdisciplinary background includes functional nutrition, culinary medicine, and the social and cultural dimensions of food and health.
+Having lived for more than two decades in Mediterranean France, she brings a deep appreciation for Mediterranean food culture and the role of food, pleasure, and shared meals in sustainable health.

 -----